 No one ever plans to have a cavity, but there are times when they happen.
-When this happens, the best way to try and restore your tooth back to its original heath with no decay, is to get a dental filling.
+When this happens, the best way to try and restore your tooth back to its original health with no decay is to get a dental filling.
 The filling process is often quick and painless, so we wanted to share a few things that you can expect when you come into Hunsaker Dental for your Dental Cavity Filling.
+This post will cover everything you need to know about fillings.

 Filling Cavities: What You Can Expect